grimlucis/rpg-hack/02-playing/01-playing.md

 ### Initiative

-Your Initiative is equal to your Wisdom.
+Your Initiative is equal to your Willpower.
 You roll it at the beginning of each combat round.
 If you succeed, you act before the enemies.
-If you fail, you act after them.Save Your Save is equal to 5 + level + Cha bonus (because Charisma describes willpower and destiny) up to a max of 15 + Cha bonus.
-You roll it to test your fate: which basically boils down toresisting magic and getting lucky.
+If you fail, you act after them.

 ### Save